halephil/HDN-Capstone/README.md

 # HDN-Capstone

-# This repo is for TTU Senior Capstone Project
+This repo is for TTU Senior Capstone Project
+This is an android application for a Medication Reminder